magicsquares137/maml-agent/README.md

 - **Baseline**: ReAct-style agent for AppWorld evaluation
 - **PPO Training**: LOOP implementation for training agents with RL

 The agent interacts with AppWorld's REPL environment to complete tasks by generating code, observing outputs, and iteratively working toward task completion.
-Note that this is a simple implementation of PPO and assumes sequential task running and no needs for sharding.
-Parallelization will require additional development.
+Note that this is a simple implementation of PPO and assumes sequential task running with no parallelization.
+Distributed training will require additional development.

-## Note on usage of AI
+## Note on AI Usage

-This project codebase was completely hand written to ensure quality and adherence to mathematical structure of PPO-LOOP and AppWorld setup, and then refined using AI (Claude, GPT5.1) to include docstrings, exception handling, and other meta-code operations.
+This project codebase was completely hand-written to ensure quality and adherence to the mathematical structure of PPO-LOOP and AppWorld setup, then refined using AI (Claude, GPT-4) to include docstrings, exception handling, and other meta-code operations.

 ## Project Structure